 There's no Full HDMI In so it can't do passthrough of any video signal.

 There are just two lights that serve as the interface.
-The main one blinks and changes color according to the input source, whereas the one above the microphone icon turns on when the mic is activated.
+The main one blinks and changes color according to the input source, while the one above the microphone icon turns on when the mic is activated.

 The Sonos Beam doesn't have a remote.
 Instead, you can use your TV's IR remote to control the bar's volume using your TV's IR remote if you program it using the 'Remote Control Setup' feature of the app.

 The Sonos Beam never goes into standby mode.
 However, you can set a sleep timer for your audio content, which turns off sound after a set amount of time but doesn't turn off the soundbar.
 Once you have it set up, you can also use the TV remote to control the volume of the bar.